CodeYourFuture/syllabus-archive/new-node/week-1/lesson.md

 3. Make it return an array of strings as json.
 4. Make it return the current time
 5. Advanced: make it return whatever you want!
 3 minutes.
-6. Live Code
 ```

+# Make a Node API

 ## Get Started

-Fork and clone the repo [https://github.com/CodeYourFuture/node-api-workshop](https://github.com/CodeYourFuture/node-api-workshop).
+Fork and clone the repo [https://github.com/CodeYourFuture/Node-Starter-Kit](https://github.com/CodeYourFuture/Node-Starter-Kit).

-It is an empty project that only includes a `.gitignore` file.
+It is an empty project that includes all the details you need to get started building your first Node App.

-> `.gitignore` will tell Git to ignore certain files or folders and not commit them to the repository.

 ### Download Postman